centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-eltek-enexus-snmp.md

 ## FAQ

-### How do I test my configuration through the CLI and what do the main parameters stand for ?
+### How can I test the Plugin and what do the main parameters stand for ?

-Once the Centreon plugin installed, you can test it logging with the centreon-engine user:
+Once the Centreon plugin installed, you can test it directly on the Centreon Poller by logging into the CLI with the *centreon-engine* user:

 ```bash
 /usr/lib/centreon/plugins/centreon_eltek_enexus_snmp.pl \